mmistakes/minimal-mistakes/_pages/about.md

 ## The short history

 As the little thing on the side <--- says, I love way too many things, and I try to understand them.
 This blog is an attempt to make some order, and share.
+In my writing and all my projects, I favour *quality over quantity*, and I am very open to any feedback you may feel like sharing.

 ## The longer version